 Of course one of the primary missions of your STEM Night is for students to have fun!
 And what better way to have fun with STEM then through creative STEM games!
 Games like engineering bingo and STEM Career Taboo are fun and easy ways to engage attendees.

 Hands on activities

 There’s no better way to show students the wonders of STEM then by having them do it!
 Set up a variety of stations around the room, ensuring each has the space and materials it might need.
 Be sure to include hands-on activities that align with the theme of your event.
-For example, an engineering theme might have stations for the Marshmallow Challenge, building a super sonar machine, or creating a weatherproof bridge!
+For example, an engineering theme might have stations for building a super sonar machine, or creating a weatherproof bridge!

 Create an environment of inquiry and exploration by lining the walls with eye-popping posters.
 Again, the posters selected should align with the event theme.
 For example your space STEM Night might have posters for the top 10 most amazing space discoveries, pictures of the planets, and careers in space.

 Start early in garnering parental and community support.
 Send out press releases to local newspaper and media outlets to raise awareness for the event and recruit community helpers.
 Enlist parent volunteers through emails, phone calls, and notes sent home.
 Ideally, network with local STEM companies and businesses to find guest speakers, donations and word of mouth support.

 Do you have tips and tricks for running a successful STEM Night?
 Share your thoughts and experiences in the comments below!